-Your next phase was researching colours - you were reflecting the light, intensity, flavors and aromas conveyed by certain colours in a dessert.
+Your next phase was researching colours - you were reflecting the light, intensity, flavours and aromas conveyed by certain colours in a dessert.
 Can you give an example?
 And what was the highlight of this experience?

-It’s all about ways of communicating the sense of colour at an emotional level with the flavours of ingredients that have a particular colour - like green for example, which is considered to mean regeneration, cleaning up, youth, freshness … I brought it to life through fresh mint, basil, eucalyptus, green apple ... in a dessert that reflects the symbolism of this color.
+It’s all about ways of communicating the sense of colour at an emotional level with the flavours of ingredients that have a particular colour - like green for example, which is considered to mean regeneration, cleaning up, youth, and freshness … I brought it to life through fresh mint, basil, eucalyptus, green apple ... in a dessert that reflects the symbolism of this colour.

 Now you are thinking about musical dishes?
 How will this work?